 - Guided tour in English

-Near Piazza Armerina lie the remains of the Casale Roman Villa, one of the most luxurious country houses dating to late Roman age still in existence.
-The complex is articulated in various buildings erected at different levels along the natural slope.
+Near Piazza Armerina you will find the remains of the Roman Villa of Casale, one of the most luxurious country houses dating to late Roman age.
+The Villa is divided into various buildings at different levels along the natural slope.

-The access avenue runs alongside the thermal baths before reaching the entrance to the villa, famous for the splendid mosaic floors in practically every room.
+This Villa is famous for the wonderful mosaic floors in practically every room.
 Mosaics of animals in laurel wreath circles decorate the great rectangular peristyle with its wide central fountain.
-In te bath gymnasium, a chariot race scene is richly vivacious and alive with movement.
+In the bath gymnasium, it’s possible to see a richly vivacious and alive with movement chariot race scene.

 One room is decorated with dancing scenes, another with pictures of the four seasons.
-One of the most interesting mosaics as Casale is the Little Hunt with five rows of scenes.
+One of the most interesting mosaics is the Little Hunt with five rows of scenes.

 The visitor, strolling through the streets of the old town, has the feeling of reliving the ancient splendours completely immersed in an atmosphere of dense cultural charm.
-You can visit the 2 sites on 1 day.
+You can visit both the 2 sites in a day.